joni0108/Just_MQL_Framework/docs/csv_files.md

 Let's try another example:
 <br>

-In this example we accidentaly added a `value` to the cell `M72` which extended our rectangle, if we failed to provide `13 columns` and `72 rows`, then our requests will return wrong data.
+In this example, we accidentally added a `value` to the cell `M72` which extended our rectangle, if we failed to provide `13 columns` and `72 rows`, then our requests will return the wrong data.

 <br>